 The miniature golf site offers two 18-hole courses, one for beginners and another for more advanced players.
 Kids will love the animal characters and various themed-obstacles that comprise both courses.
 After a round of miniature golf, if your kids are like ours, they will likely want to run off some more steam at the playground, which is located in the same complex.
 Two playgrounds offer age-appropriate play equipment for older children on one and preschoolers on the other.

 This activity is probably best suited for families with elementary-aged children.
 The fun part for kiddos is getting to ride on a red tram around the historic district while a tour guide details the history of the island, the Jekyll Island Club, and the people who put it on the map.
-In addition to stops in a few of the historic homes, the tram ticket also grants access to Faith Chapel.
+In addition to stops in a few of the historic homes, the tram ticket also grants access to Mosaic as well as Faith Chapel.
 This small non-denominational chapel, which combines Gothic Revival architectural with a rustic design, boasts two stained glass windows–including one signed by Louis Comfort Tiffany.

 For families eager to learn more about how the island came to be a winter home for America’s millionaires, this is a must-do stop.
 If you have kiddos who are history buffs, then it would also be worth checking out some of the special summer camps the island offers.
 To learn more, visit the webpage here.